WROC (AM)

-WROC (950 kHz), currently branded as 95.7 The Fan, is an AM radio station licensed to Rochester, New York, airing a sports radio format.
-The format is closely affiliated with Buffalo sister station WGR, and carries content from CBS Sports Radio, the BetQL Network, and local shows, along with play-by-play from teams owned by Pegula Sports and Entertainment.
+WROC (950 kHz), branded as 95.7FM & 950AM The Fan, is an AM radio station licensed to Rochester, New York, airing a sports radio format.
+The format is closely affiliated with Buffalo sister station WGR, and carries content from Infinity Sports Network, the BetMGM Network, and local shows, along with play-by-play from teams owned by Pegula Sports and Entertainment.
 The station's studios are located at High Falls Studios downtown, and its transmitter tower is on Rochester's southside near the I-390/I-590 freeway interchange.

 The station's call sign is a reference to WROC-TV; while the stations are not and have never been co-owned, WROC radio has an agreement with WROC-TV to provide local news coverage, and the borrowing of the WROC call sign from WROC-TV is included in this agreement.
 (The WROC call sign was previously used on 1280 kHz, now WHTK, which was originally co-owned with WROC-TV.)